ana-lazarova/copyrightexceptions.eu/content/implementations/SI/dsm5.md

 usage:
 - reproduction (in electronic form)
 - communication to the public (through a secure electronic environment)
+- transformation and distribution (of databases) transformed databases.
 subjectmatter:
 - works
 - databases